 But for anyone else, it’s highly recommended as it gives a fascinating insight into the history of tobacco over the last four centuries.

-Tobacco has been cultivated in Flanders since 1650, with the fields around Wervik in West Flanders being the industry’s centre of productivity.
+Tobacco has been cultivated in Flanders since 1650.
+The fields around Wervik in West Flanders were the industry’s centre of productivity.
 The golden age was immediately after the Second World War and then between 1970 and 1985.
 However, in the 90s the Flemish tobacco industry declined rapidly.
 By 2000 only 450 hectares of tobacco were planted, and last year the figure was down to around 100 hectares.

 The main reason is obvious.
 Smoking is bad for the health so demand has fallen, particularly for the heavy variety of pipe tobacco grown around Wervik.
 In parallel has come the gradual reduction in EC subsidies given to Belgian tobacco farmers.
-“By 2010 no more subsidies will be available, and tobacco production in Flanders will completely cease,” says the museum’s non-smoking curator, Vincent Verbrugge.
+“From 2010 no more subsidies were available.
+Tobacco production in Flanders will completely cease,” says the museum’s non-smoking curator, Vincent Verbrugge.